Sheet Pan Fish Tacos

 Growing up in Southern California, I love good Baja-style beer battered fish tacos.
 This is a healthier, quicker alternative that's easier to clean up.
 Keep all the condiments on the side and let kids or guests top their own tacos.

 - 1 1/2 pounds halibut

-- 2 limes, juiced, plus two additional cut in quarters to serving with tacos
+- 2 limes juiced, plus two additional quartered limes to serve with tacos

 - 6 corn or flour tortillas

 - 1 ripe avocado halved and sliced